hardwario/docs/chester/catalog-applications/chester-current.md

 The next report interval is calculated at the beginning of the transmission cycle as the `interval-report` parameter (specified in seconds) ±20 % spread.
 This spread is intentionally random to avoid transmission aliasing for multiple devices operating in the same place (e.g., powered from a local DC line).
 If such a spread was not implemented, the device transmission could synchronously overlap.

 :::

+## Calibration backup

+When upgrading firmware from **v1.5.2 or older** to version **v1.6.0 and newer** - it is necessary to backup channel configuration and **mainly the current transformers calibration coefficients**.

+In case you forget to back up the data - they are not lost.
+However, you need to temporarily downgrade to older firmware ([**v1.5.2**](https://firmware.hardwario.com/chester/e14139b4135d41ddb8fae87c8a5b6748)) that can read old configuration, copy values and apply the same values after the firmware is updated.

+In the old firmware type `app config show` to the console.
+Then you need to copy all items starting with `channel-`.
+If you use **HARDWARIO CLI** you can highlight those lines with a mouse and copy text to your clipboard or text editor.

+After updating to newer firmware, paste the same lines to the console.
+If you use **HARDWARIO CLI** you can paste all the lines together to the input line and press enter.
+All commands will be applied.
+Check that the channels are configured correctly by typing `app config show`.
+You also might want to reconfigure different intervals, since firmware v1.6.0+ has new `interval-sample` and `channel-interval-aggreg` parameters.
+Do not forget to apply changes by typing `config save`.

 ## Default Configuration